CNN is working with Maxar Technologies to print spy satellite photos of Arcticmilitary bases in Russia. Loose lips sinking US ships?

 According to the public record, Russia has the largest nuclear arsenal in the world, with a stockpile estimated at 6,375 warheads, of which 4,315 are operational (strategic, non-strategic, and reserve).
 In addition, Russia’s large arsenal of 1,875 non-strategic warheads is not currently subject to any arms control limitations.
 Meanwhile, the United States only has 5,800 warheads.

 A nuclear deterrence policy is defensive in nature.
 The U.S. does it, as well as China.
 Any nation in the world that cares about sovereignty prepares to defend it.
-Russia is not poking warheads, a serious act of war, at Alaska yet.
-But we’re poking at Russia in Ukraine and that is dangerous for America.
-Is it smart to add controversial fuel to the fire of an agitated nuclear power holding Poseidon torpedoes and Tsirkon anti-ship hypersonic cruise missiles in their silos?
+Poking at Russia in Ukraine is dangerous for America.
+There is already a violent history of U.S.-led upheaval there.
+Is it smart to agitate a nuclear power holding Poseidon torpedoes and Tsirkon anti-ship hypersonic cruise missiles in their silos?
 Or is war DNC and ally CNN’s goal?

 Read more from Patriot Profiles author Jeanne McKinney here